LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Unaccompanied: Not living in the physical custody of your parent or guardian.

-- At risk of homelessness: When a student’s housing may cease to be fixed, regular, and adequate, for College Access and Success for Students Experiencing Homelessness 34 example, a student who is being evicted and has been unable to find fixed, regular, and adequate housing }
+- At risk of homelessness: When a student’s housing may cease to be fixed, regular, and adequate, for example, a student who is being evicted and has been unable to find fixed, regular, and adequate housing

 - Self-supporting: When a student pays for his own living expenses, including fixed, regular, and adequate housing

 - McKinney-Vento School District Liaisons: Under Title VII, subtitle B of the McKinney-Vento Homeless Assistance Act, every school district is required to designate a liaison for students experiencing homelessness.
 Homeless liaisons have a number of legal responsibilities under the Act, including identifying youth who meet the definition of homeless and are unaccompanied.
 The education subtitle of the McKinney-Vento Act is overseen by the U.S. Department of Education.
-Click here, for more information.
+Click here for more information about McKinney-Vento School District Liaisons.

 - HUD-Funded Shelters: The U.S. Department of Housing and Urban Development (HUD) administers funding for homeless shelters and services under Title IV of the McKinney-Vento Act.
 These funds are distributed to communities through a competitive grant process.
-Click here for more information.
+Click here for more information about HUD-Funded Shelters.

 - RHYA-Funded Shelters: The U.S. Department of Health and Human Services administers the Runaway and Homeless Youth Act programs.
 These programs provide funding for Basic Centers, Transitional Living Programs, and Street Outreach Programs that serve runaway and other unaccompanied homeless youth.
-Click here for more information.
+Click here for more information RHYA-Funded Shelters.

 Frequently Asked Questions